Skip to content

 Georgia on Route 17

-Georgia is the short but important gateway chapter on Route 17.
+Georgia is a compact but layered gateway chapter on Route 17.
 It takes the road out of the Florida launch chapter and the Jacksonville metro edge, moves through coastal marsh and Golden Isles logic, uses Brunswick as the practical middle, and reaches Savannah as the strongest Georgia anchor before the corridor enters South Carolina.

-Use this page when you want the state-level decision map: whether to treat Georgia as a quick handoff, a one-stop coastal reset, or the bridge that gives the Savannah-to-Charleston approach its shape.
+Use this chapter when you want the state-level decision map: whether to treat Georgia as a quick handoff, a one-stop coastal reset, or the bridge that gives the Jacksonville-to-Savannah day and the Savannah-to-Charleston continuation their shape.

 Best city anchor: Savannah Best practical middle: Brunswick Best southern launch: Jacksonville Best onward handoff: Savannah to Charleston